UMWEDU/umw-admissions-sync/_pages/language-placement-exams.md

 The equipment you will need for the exam include a PC, Mac, or Chromebook computer; a headset with microphone; and Internet Explorer, Chrome, or Safari internet browsers.
 For more information about the test and the technical requirements and to take a practice exam, <strong>please see this page before taking the Avant PLACE test: </strong><a href="http://technology.umw.edu/helpdesk/language-placement-exam-support/">http://technology.umw.edu/helpdesk/language-placement-exam-support/</a>

 You need to allow about 45 minutes to complete the test.
 You will find out your scores and your recommended placement at orientation.
+Students will receive an email with the test code and password to take the exam.

 <strong>Contact Information for Academic and Placement Questions</strong>: